 Different Measurement Pens for Tough Applications

-The Chromatic-Confocal Sensors (CCS) pens are offered in a variety of measurement ranges and standoff distances, each with corresponding resolutions.
+Chromatic-Confocal Sensor (CCS) pens are offered in a variety of measurement ranges and standoff distances, each with corresponding resolutions.
 Available pen options include modular, endoscopic, interferometric, and 90-degree pens.
 Acuity’s different selection of pen options satisfy measurement ranges up to 24mm, linearity down to 35 microns, and axial resolution down to 5 nanometers.

 Built for Difficult Applications